EpiEvoSoftware/e3SIM/README.md

         Plan A:

         ```sh
-        # 0) If your system is not Rosetta, do:
-        softwareupdate --install-rosetta --agree-to-license
+        # 1) If you are on a M-chip machine (a.k.a., NOT Intel chip), run the following to install the emulator for x86_64 conda environment
+        softwareupdate --install-rosetta --agree-to-license # Ignore the 'Installing Rosetta 2 on this system is not supported.' output if it occurs
+        # Run the following to start a temporary Rosetta shell session inside your existing terminal
+        arch -x86_64 zsh

-        # 1) Create the environment entirely as x86_64:
+        # 2) Create the environment
         CONDA_SUBDIR=osx-64 conda env create -n e3SIM -f e3SIM_mac.yml

-        # 2) Persist the subdirectory inside the environment so future installs also use osx-64:
+        # 3) Save the subdirectory setting in the environment so future installs use osx-64
         conda activate e3SIM
         conda env config vars set CONDA_SUBDIR=osx-64
         conda deactivate && conda activate e3SIM

-        # 3) Install phylobase as x86_64:
+        # 4) Install phylobase and its dependencies
         conda install conda-forge::r-phylobase
         conda install conda-forge::r-reshape2
         ```
         Plan B:

-        If your system does not support Rosetta so that the previous code block cannot be implemented, create the environment directly and install `phylobase` using `R`:
+        If your are unable to install as in plan A on your system, follow the steps below to create the environment:

         ```sh
         # 1) Create and activate the environment